The Hidden Costs of Inefficient Revenue Cycles in Rural and Community Hospitals

 Recruitment Challenges

 Experienced revenue cycle professionals are in short supply nationwide.
-For hospitals in remote areas, attracting and retaining skilled billing and coding staff can be an ongoing challenge.
+For rural and community hospitals in remote areas, attracting and retaining skilled billing and coding staff is a persistent operational challenge that directly affects claim accuracy, denial rates, and the hospital’s ability to close the revenue cycle efficiently and on time.

 Practical Steps to Improve Revenue Cycle Performance